Helping Someone Else

 - Don’t tell them what you would have done, what they should have done, or what they should do now.
 Again, just listen.

-- Another common fear in telling someone about sexual or interpersonal misconduct is that the person will think it was somehow their fault.
+- Another common fear in telling someone about an experience involving sexual or interpersonal violence is that the person will think it was somehow their fault.
 No one deserves sexual or dating violence, no matter what.

 - Resist seeing the survivor as a victim.
 Continue to see them as a strong, courageous person who is reclaiming their own life.